-Applicable for Class of 2014-16, Class of 2015-17
+(Applicable for Class of 2015-2017, Class of 2016-2018)

-While the following fee schedules are current, there could be minor changes as the program progresses.
-Tuition and fees are due in each of the payment periods, as outlined by the Business Office.
+While the following fee schedules are current, there could be changes as the program progresses.
+Tuition and fees are due at the beginning of each of the payment periods, as outlined by the Business Office.
 Specific dates in a printed schedule are distributed to students on Orientation Day in May, prior to enrollment.

-- ♦ \$60 Application fee (include with application) - ♦ NON-REFUNDABLE Deposit \$4,000- (to be submitted upon receipt of acceptance letter).
+- ◆ \$60 Application fee (include with application) - ♦ NON-REFUNDABLE Deposit of \$4,000 (to be submitted upon receipt of acceptance letter).
 This deposit verifies your position in the class and applies toward Period 1 tuition. - ◆ Textbooks Students will purchase textbooks prior to entrance into the program.
 MTSA distributes the list of textbooks for the school year in which the student is accepted during orientation day in May.
 The historical average cost for the books on the "required" list is between \$1,000 \$1,500.
 The "optional" list averages another \$1,500 \$3,500.
 A few of the required texts are purchased in bulk by MTSA in advance and are then provided to the students.
 Students will reimburse MTSA for the purchase of these required texts.
-The cost averages \$130 -\$150.
+The cost averages \$130 -\$150. - ♦ 3% Credit Card Fee if student uses a credit or debit card to pay tuition or purchase any item through the school.